Federal Student Aid Programs available are Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, and Federal Work-Study.

 - Students with a corrected ISIR are not packaged until the correction returns from CPS.

-- Once the correct ISIR is loaded into Banner, the student records goes through the Budgeting and Packaging Processes and the student is e-mailed they have been offered financial aid and how to view their award letter.
+- Once the correct ISIR is loaded into Banner, the student records goes through the Budgeting and Packaging Processes and the student is e-mailed they have been offered financial aid and how to view their award offer.

 - The student would log in to MyWallaceState and click on their Financial Aid Status and see the amount awarded.
 The student may accept or decline their aid or parts of their aid.